tagazok/my-workshops/custom-vision/tutorial.md

 To call an API in Python, you will need a 3rd party library.
 We recommand that you use <a href="https://pypi.org/project/requests/" target="_blank">requests</a>.
 Go check the documentation to see how to make a POST request using requests <a href="https://docs.python-requests.org/en/latest/user/quickstart/#more-complicated-post-requests" target="_blank">here</a>.

-You will need to send the file the the Custom Vision API.
+You will need to send the file to the Custom Vision API.
 Here is how you can do to get the content of the file sent to the Azure function.
+Add these three lines in the function of your `__init__.py` file.
 ```python
 file = req.files["file"]
 filename = file.filename